My rating: 2 of 5 stars

 The six stories in Killing and Dying—and even their packaging, from the Denny’s pictured on the front cover to the Zadie Smith blurb on the back cover—do nothing to dissuade me from this extreme judgment.

 The third story, “Go Owls,” is much the most successful in the collection: Tomine relaxes and lets himself create a complex character toward whom he allows readers a complex reaction—in this case, a charming, drug-dealing, recovering alcoholic, domestically abusive, bad-news-but-almost-lovable bullshit artist.
-This story, with its clear cartooning and perfect dialogue, almost brought me around—and the next one, “Translated, from the Japanese,” is good, too: a quiet reminiscence about a fraught family reunion told entirely through impersonal POV-style images of landscapes or inanimate artistry.
+This story, with its clear cartooning and perfect dialogue, almost brought me around.
+The next one, “Translated, from the Japanese,” is good, too: a quiet reminiscence about a fraught family reunion told entirely through impersonal POV-style images of landscapes or inanimate artistry.
 The soothing, unemotional imagery, done in Tomine’s ultra-precise lines and clean coloring, mimics the understatement of the painful narrative.

 But then the next story, the title story, with its claustrophobic 20-panel grid and its uniformly unpleasant characters and its narrative sadism (family unhappiness, cancer, public humiliation!), takes us back to the nauseating hauteur of the expert story-writer playing with his characters as children play with insects.
 The final story, “Intruders,” a quasi-noir drawn in rougher lines, is too brief and mysterious to evaluate, the central situation a bit too neatly symbolic.